-This hydrophilic matrix is provides height of the intervertebral disc and makes it compressible enough.
+This hydrophilic matrix provides the height of the intervertebral disc and makes it compressible enough.

 In contrast to annulus fibrous nucleus pulposus as low collagen / high proteoglycan ratio.

-It contains chondrocyte-like cells which is responsible for producing type II collagen and proteoglycans and allows to tolerate hypoxic conditions.
+It contains chondrocyte-like cells which are responsible for producing type II collagen and proteoglycans and allows to tolerate hypoxic conditions.

 Blood Supply of Intervertebral disc

-The intervertebral disc is avascular because the capillaries terminate at the vertebral end plates.
-The nutrition nutrition reaches nucleus pulposus through diffusion through pores in the endplates
+The intervertebral disc is avascular because the capillaries terminate at the vertebral endplates.
+The nutrition reaches nucleus pulposus through diffusion through pores in the endplates

 Nerve Supply of Intervertebral Disc

-Sinuvertebral nerve originates from the dorsal root ganglion gives rise to the innervates the superficial fibers of annulus
+Sinuvertebral nerve originates from the dorsal root ganglion gives rise to the innervates the superficial fibers of the annulus.

 Vertebral End Plate

-The vertebral end plates that are in direct contact with disc, consist of cortical bone in the periphery, which in adolescence is referred to as the ring apophysis, and compressed cancellous bone in the central disc area, which covers nearly 70% of the disk.
+The vertebral endplates that are in direct contact with the disc, consisting of cortical bone in the periphery, which in adolescence is referred to as the ring apophysis, and compressed cancellous bone in the central disc area, which covers nearly 70% of the disk.

 The outer 30% consists of dense cortical margin and is the strongest area of the end plate.